 More Yummy Mix-Ins To Try:

 - Cheese.
-Bite-sized pieces of mozzarella cheese or a little grated Parmesan cheese can be great in this salad, if you tolerate dairy!
+Bite-sized pieces of fresh mozzarella cheese or a little grated Parmesan cheese can be great in this salad, if you tolerate dairy!
 Or, you can try some crumbled feta cheese.

 - Arugula.
 I love a layer of green in this salad, so sometimes I tuck in some peppery arugula.
 If you’re serving kids, this may be too strong for them.